-It is a pleasure to serve as program director for the Office of Diversity Programs (ODP) for the Tickle College of Engineering (TCE) at the University of Tennessee, Knoxville.
-The TCE has played an active role and been successful through the years in recruiting, retaining, educating, and graduating African American, Hispanic, Native American, Alaskan Native, Pacific Islanders, and women engineering students.
-With the implementation of strategic initiatives, the TCE has been very effective through targeted recruiting, scholarship opportunities, and pre-college enrichment activities for incoming 7th – 12th grade students.
+It is a pleasure to serve as program director for the Office of Engineering Diversity Programs (OEDP) for the Tickle College of Engineering (TCE) at the University of Tennessee, Knoxville.
+TCE has played an active role and been successful through the years in recruiting, retaining, educating, and graduating African American, Hispanic, Native American, Alaskan Native, Pacific Islanders, and female engineering students.
+With the implementation of strategic initiatives, TCE has been very effective through targeted recruiting, scholarship opportunities, and pre-college enrichment activities for incoming 7th- through 12th-grade students.
 The development of initiatives has enabled the college to build and sustain a nationally prominent diversity engineering program.
-In particular, the TCE is currently ranked among the top 50 universities in the nation graduating African-American engineering students and has been ranked among the 50 universities since 1978.

-The objective of the ODP is to provide recruitment and retention initiatives for underrepresented students pursuing degrees in engineering at both the undergraduate and graduate levels.
+The objective of OEDP is to provide recruitment and retention initiatives for underrepresented students pursuing degrees in engineering at both the undergraduate and graduate levels.
 The program offers academic coaching, scholarships, mentoring, industry tours, and corporate networking opportunities.

-If you are interested and would like to know more about the ODP, please do not hesitate to contact us.
+If you are interested and would like to know more about our office, please do not hesitate to contact us.

 Travis Griffin, Program Director